SIL verification – PFD or PFH – how to decide?

 Completing the SIL verification

-Completing the SIL verification exercise may involve several calculation stages, safety requirement specification update and re-calculation as the design matures and equipment selection occurs for a new-build project.
+Completing the SIL verification exercise may involve several calculation stages, safety requirement specification update and re-calculation as the design matures and equipment selection occurs within the project.

 The conclusion of a SIL verification calculation requires that the resulting PFD or PFH for each safety function meets the target set in the SRS.

-The target may be simply a SIL band, in which case the PFD or PFH is technically only required to meet the minimum requirement in that band.
+The target may be simply a SIL band rather than a specific value, in which case the PFD or PFH is technically only required to meet the minimum requirement in that band.

-If the target is a numerical value, the PFD or PFH achieved must be LOWER than this value.
+If the target is a numerical value, the achieved PFD or PFH must be LOWER than this value to ensure the conservative "safe-side" approach explained earlier.

-The SIL verification exercise is not fully complete until other factors have also been considered, including hardware fault tolerance and systematic capability.
+The SIL verification exercise is not fully complete until several other factors have been considered, including hardware fault tolerance and systematic capability.

 What does SIL stand for?